guidov/guidov.github.io/_posts/2024-09-14-whisper-simple-dictation-tool.md

 ## User Experience

 In my experience, the tool is quite fast and accurate.
 It uses the right control key to transcribe speech to text (STT).
 While it doesn't work in GNOME terminals (stay tuned for a future post on this), it integrates well with code development environments like Microsoft Visual Studio Code ("code") and Cursor AI ("cursor").
+Waveterm is great also

 The speed and accuracy of the transcription have significantly improved my productivity, especially when working on coding projects or writing documentation.

 Remember, the power of open-source tools like Whisper Simple Dictation lies not just in their functionality, but also in the ability to customize and integrate them into your unique workflow.
 Happy dictating!

-I hear an LLM in the woods....